Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

-changes sign and hence, by continuity, vanishes at some value of $a$.
+and, second, by explicitly evaluating a suitable approximation to this term at $a=\pm 10^{-10}$.
+This is carried out in Section \ref{sec:psi}.
+By continuity and the intermediate value theorem, the function \eqref{eq:intropsia} vanishes at some\footnote{We make no claims concerning the uniqueness of $a$.} value of $a$ in the interval $[-10^{-10},10^{-10}]$, see Proposition \ref{prop:psi}.
 For such a value of $a$, we have

 or, equivalently, $\mc R(a_*+a,f_*(\cdot,a)+f_a)=0$ and the existence of the desired solution follows.
-Technically, this is one of the most challenging parts of the proof because extracting the sign change requires very precise quantitative estimates for highly oscillatory integrals. \end{itemize}
+Technically, this is one of the most challenging parts of the proof because extracting the sign change requires very precise quantitative estimates for highly oscillatory integrals\footnote{The oscillatory behavior comes from the asymptotics of the fundamental system near the singular endpoint $1$.}. \end{enumerate}